yegor256/total/README.md

 * <del>Windows</del> ([help wanted](https://github.com/yegor256/total/issues/3))

 If the platform is not recognized or is not supported, the `Total::CantDetect` exception is raised.
-You should catch it and proceed accordingly, for example:
+You catch it and proceed accordingly, for example:

 ```ruby
 def total_mb